Cancel anytime

 IPO Launch date 2024-09-18 | Chairman & CEO Dr. Yoshiyuki Aikawa | ||

-SBC Medical Group Holdings Incorporated provides management services to cosmetic treatment centers in Japan, Vietnam, the United States, and internationally.
-The company offers advertising and marketing services; staff management services, such as recruitment and training; booking reservations for franchisee clinic customers; assistance with franchisee employee housing rentals and facility rentals; construction and design of franchisee clinics; medical equipment; and medical consumables procurement.
-It provides IT software solutions; breast augmentation, liposuction, and rejuvenation treatments, including treatment of wrinkles, acne, scars, cellulite, excess fat, discoloration, and signs of aging; laser skin toning and spot removal; eyes double fold surgery; rhinoplasty; treatment of osmidrosis and hyperhidrosis; hair transplants; gynecological formation treatments; laser hair removal; face line surgeries; cosmetical dental procedures; tattoo removal; lasik eye surgery; lateral canthoplasty; brow lift procedures; androgenetic alopecia treatment; and cheek sagging prevention methods.
-The company was founded in 2000 and is headquartered in Irvine, California.
+SBC Medical Group Holdings Incorporated, together with its subsidiaries, provides management services to cosmetic treatment centers in Japan, Vietnam, the United States, and Singapore.
+The company offers advertising and marketing services across social media networks; staff management services, such as recruitment and training; booking reservations for franchisee clinic customers; assistance with franchisee employee housing rentals; facility rental services; construction and design services for franchisee clinics; and medical consumables procurement services.
+It also provides program management, labor and function supporting, and management consulting services; and IT software solutions, as well as engages in franchising activities; and distributes medical equipment and devices, implants, injection materials, other medical consumables, skin care and beauty products, and cosmetic products to franchisee clinics for resale to clinic customers.
+In addition, the company offers surgical and non-surgical surgeries that include breast augmentation; liposuction; rejuvenation treatments, such as treatment of wrinkles, acne, scars, cellulite, excess fat, discoloration, and signs of aging; laser skin toning and spot removal; eyes double fold surgery; rhinoplasty; treatment of osmidrosis and hyperhidrosis; hair transplants; gynecological formation treatments; laser hair removal; face line surgeries; cosmetical dental procedures; tattoo removal; lasik eye surgery; lateral canthoplasty; brow lift procedures; androgenetic alopecia treatment; and cheek sagging prevention methods.
+Further, it owns and operates treatment centers under the SBC brand.
+SBC Medical Group Holdings Incorporated was founded in 2000 and is headquartered in Irvine, California.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.